Plymstock: History

 The earliest surviving documentary reference to the place is as Plemestocha in the Domesday Book and its name is derived from Old English meaning either "outlying farm with a plum-tree" or, if it is short for Plympton Stock, "outlying farm belonging to Plympton".

 The local branch railways through the area to Turnchapel and Yealmpton have been removed, the bridges and stations demolished, and the land built on.
 Pomphlett Mill has been demolished and the site used for a roundabout.
 Pomphlett Creek (shown right), once a popular rowing stretch has been partly filled in and what remains is largely silted up.

 Until the 20th century Plymstock was a rural parish but began to develop rapidly just before and after the Second World War as a residential area outside Plymouth but acting as a dormitory area for the city.
+In 1961 the parish had a population of 14,700.
 On 1 April 1967, Plymstock, along with Plympton, was absorbed into the City of Plymouth and today, like Plympton, forms a populous and mostly home-owning south-eastern suburb of the city.

-The area as part of the South West Devon constituency invariably returns a Tory MP reflecting with Plympton a more right-wing community than the rest of the city.

 Amenities

 There are numerous public spaces including a huge public sports area at Staddiscombe.
 There are three rugby pitches at Elburton, there is a major golf club at Staddon Heights and a commercial driving range near Elburton.

 There are many state primary schools in the area and two very large comprehensive schools, Coombe Dean School and Plymstock School.
-There are no local independent school options, although children who chose to take and get a very high pass in the 11+ exam can attend one of the three grammar schools in Plymouth.
+There is one nearby independent school in the city, and children who choose to take and get a very high pass in the 11+ exam can attend one of the three grammar schools in Plymouth.

 In 2008, Coombe Dean School achieved national notoriety after a popular school plan to erect two generating windmills was blocked by local councillors following opposition by residents of surrounding bungalows.

 Frequent buses connect most areas of Plymstock with routes across the city linking with the railway station and Derriford hospital.
 There is a water taxi linking Mount Batten with Plymouth Barbican.